MajidEI/MajidEi/README.md

 <br/>

-- 🌱 I am a computer science student.
+- 🌱 I am a software engineer and salesforce technical consultant.
-- 🔭 I’m currently working on [Test Automation](https://www.google.com/).
 - 💬 I'm open for collaborations in projects.

 #### Get in touch :speech_balloon: